abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/build-and-publish-clojure-lib-with-slim.md

                       }}}}
 ```

-After committing and pushing the changes to main branch we can create a new git tag.
-You can do it manually or with an existing command:
+After committing and pushing these changes to the main branch, create a new git tag.
+You can do this manually or use the provided command:

 ```shell
 bb release
 ```

-It's really just a shortcut for `git tag` and `git push`.
-As a result the new tag with latest version from `deps.edn` will be created and pushed to the remote repository.
+This command is essentially a shortcut for `git tag` and `git push`.
+It creates a new tag with the latest version from your `deps.edn` file and pushes it to the remote repository, triggering the release workflow.

 ### Summary

-In this article we've shown all stages of building and publishing an existing library with Slim and a new library from scratch using `clojure-lib-template`.
+In this article, we've covered the complete process of building and publishing Clojure libraries - from using Slim with existing libraries to creating new ones from scratch with the `clojure-lib-template`.

-Hope you found it useful and it helps you with the next library you want to build!
+I hope you found this guide useful and that it helps streamline your workflow for the next Clojure library you build!